Gyarbij/xknow_infosec/README.md

 - [jackullrich/syscall-detect](https://github.com/jackullrich/syscall-detect) - PoC capable of detecting manual syscalls from usermode.
 - [rad9800/TamperingSyscalls](https://github.com/rad9800/TamperingSyscalls) -
 - [gmh5225/CallMeWin32kDriver](https://github.com/gmh5225/CallMeWin32kDriver) - Load your driver like win32k.sys
-- [D1rkMtr/FileLessRemoteShellcode](https://github.com/D1rkMtr/FileLessRemoteShellcode) - Run Fileless Remote Shellcode directly in memory with Module Unhooking , Module Stomping, No New Thread.
-This repository contains the TeamServer and the Stager
 - [rad9800/WTSRM](https://github.com/rad9800/WTSRM) - WTSRM
-- [D1rkMtr/DumpThatLSASS](https://github.com/D1rkMtr/DumpThatLSASS) - Dumping LSASS by Unhooking MiniDumpWriteDump  by getting a fresh DbgHelp.dll copy from the disk , plus functions and strings obfuscation , it contains Anti-sandbox , if you run it under unperformant V
-- [D1rkMtr/FilelessRemotePE](https://github.com/D1rkMtr/FilelessRemotePE) - Loading Fileless Remote PE from URI to memory with argument passing  and ETW patching and NTDLL unhooking and No New Thread technique
 - [antonioCoco/JuicyPotatoNG](https://github.com/antonioCoco/JuicyPotatoNG) - Another Windows Local Privilege Escalation from Service Account to System
-- [D1rkMtr/ExecRemoteAssembly](https://github.com/D1rkMtr/ExecRemoteAssembly) - Execute Remote Assembly with args passing and with AMSI and ETW patching
 - [hasherezade/pe-bear](https://github.com/hasherezade/pe-bear) - Portable Executable reversing tool with a friendly GUI
 - [dennisbabkin/InjectAll](https://github.com/dennisbabkin/InjectAll) - Tutorial that demonstrates how to code a Windows driver to inject a custom DLL into all running processes.
 I coded it from start to finish using C++ and x86/x64 Assembly language in Microsoft Visual S
 - [deepinstinct/Lsass-Shtinkering](https://github.com/deepinstinct/Lsass-Shtinkering) -